murray-phn/help.phnexchange/src/practices/introduction.md

   3. Choose which practice to view the **GP Hub** for and click `CONTINUE`.
     ![Button GP Hub Coninue](../../images/btn-gp-hub-continue.png)

-    **NOTE:** You may be redirected to give some details about your practice, simply enter the requested fields and click `CONTINUE` at the bottom of the page.
+    **NOTE:** You may be redirected to give some details about your practice.
+Simply enter the requested fields and click `CONTINUE` at the bottom of the page.

   4. Success!
 You have reached the **GP Hub**.